abinit/abinit/doc/tutorial/ffield.md

 authors: PhG, MVeithen, XG
 ---

-# Lesson on polarization and finite electric fields
+# Tutorial on polarization and finite electric fields

 ## Polarization, and responses to finite electric fields for AlAs.